CristinaBaltaDAFTJAN2022/Final-Project-IronHack/README.md

 To analysis the strong corelation between features and data

-I will try to bild a Modelling with Linear Regresion for EU Sales from the perspective of the users and critics.
+I will try to bild a Modelling with Linear Regresion for NA_Sales from the perspective of the users and critics.

+I bild a modelling which predicts games from 2016 that can still become hits, or not.

 Split data ...